TobikoData/sqlmesh/docs/examples/tcloud_getting_started.md

 State backend connection succeeded
 ```

+You should see your tcloud project directory look and feel like the below.
+From here, if you have an existing SQLMesh project, you can copy over your existing models and macros to the `models` and `macros` directories along with others as needed.

+TODO: add screenshot of project directory

-You are now fully onboarded with Tobiko Cloud!
+You are now fully onboarded with Tobiko Cloud.
 We recommend reviewing the helpful links below to get familiar with SQLMesh and Tobiko Cloud.
+Here's to having data transformation without the waste!

 ### Helpful Links
 - [Walkthrough Example](https://sqlmesh.readthedocs.io/en/stable/examples/incremental_time_full_walkthrough/)